Robinson–Patman Act: Modern enforcement

 Enforcement of the RPA has declined since the 1980s.
 In 2022, FTC commissioner Alvaro Bedoya endorsed a revival of enforcing the RPA in order to curb price discrimination.
 Commentators speculated that the FTC under Lina Khan would ramp up enforcement of the RPA in order to curb the unfair use of market power.
 In April 2024, sixteen members of Congress wrote to the FTC urging for a revival of the enforcement of the Act.
 In December 2024, the FTC sued liquor distributor Southern Glazer's under the Act, asserting that they charged small stores more than they charged large chains.

-There is uncertainty regarding its enforcement in the second Trump administration.
+On January 17, 2025, the closing days of the Biden Administration, the FTC filed a lawsuit against PepsiCo.
+In May 2025, The FTC voted to dismiss the PepsiCo suit, but the suit against Southern Glazer's is proceeding.

 It has been argued that lax RPA enforcement since the 1980s has been a significant cause in the creation of rural and urban food deserts in the United States.